-The ice-ocean interaction is modeled via PICO, with ocean temperatures and salinities taken from the World Ocean Atlas version 2 (Zweng et al., 2018; Locarnini et al., 2019) and remapped onto the simulation grid of 15 km horizontal resolution.
-PICO used one average value of temperature and salinity per extended drainage sector (for the extended sectors, the drainage sectors of Rignot and Mouginot (2012) are extended linearly into the ocean), even as the ice sheet advances or retreats.
+The ice-ocean interaction is modeled via PICO, with ocean temperatures and salinities taken from the World Ocean Atlas version 2 (Zweng et al., 2018; Locarnini et al., 2019) .
+Temperatures and salinities are averaged at bottom depth over the and remapped onto the simulation grid of 15 km horizontal resolution.
+PICO used one average value of temperature and salinity per extended drainage sector (for the extended drainage sectors of the GrIS.
+For the extended sectors, the drainage sectors of Rignot and Mouginot (2012) are extended linearly into the ocean.
+The ), even as the ice sheet advances or retreats.
 The averages are taken at bottom depth over the continental shelf.
 The warming signal at depth generally stabilizes at lower levels than the atmospheric or sea surface warming, here we assume that only 70% of atmospheric warming reaches the ocean ground (see also Albrecht et al. (2020)).
 However, only less than 0.2% of the Greenland Ice Sheet area are made up of floating ice tongues and the ocean forcing is not transferred to the ice fronts of grounded tidewater glaciers, so the ice-ocean interaction is not the main driver in this simulation setup.